The After School Activity Program (ASAP)

 Cost: $50 per day includes two snacks and lunch.

 Transportation: Must be provided by parents or guardians.
 No transportation will be provided by District 112.

-Place: All full days take place at Oak Terrace in the multi-purpose room.
+Place: All full days take place at Oak Terrace.
+Call the ASAP phone to gain access to the classroom.
 Enter at double doors at the back of Oak Terrace (the bus lane).
 Oak Terrace School, 240 Prairie Avenue, Highwood.

 Open to: Any student attending District 112 schools.

 Current ASAP families can sign up at their ASAP sites, or by e-mail.
 If you are not a current ASAP family, but would like to attend a Full Day, please call 847-433-0377 x 304 to register.

 Full Day Registration must occur at least 24 hours in advance of the date.

 Cancellation Policy: To avoid charges, cancel at least 24 hours in advance of the date.